 The software enables construction business processes in a variety of areas.
 Sometimes these overlap with other software categories on TrustRadius that are not industry-specific.
 But here you can find vendors that cater to the construction industry:

-Customer Relationship Management: Cosential and FollowUp Power.
+- Customer Relationship Management (CRM): Cosential and FollowUp Power.
 CRM for construction is still not a focus for software vendors.
 Horizontal solutions can work in some cases.

-Other Emerging Technologies: Augmented reality, virtual reality, drones and 3D printers hold promise for construction.
-They aren’t yet widely used, with many in beta testing or R&D.
+- Other Emerging Technologies: Augmented reality, virtual reality, drones and 3D printers hold promise for construction.